umd-ischool-inst326/inst326/README.md

 # inst326

-This repository contains public course repository for **INST326: Object-Oriented Programming for Information Science** at the University of Maryland.
+This repository contains public course materials for **INST326: Object-Oriented Programming for Information Science** at the University of Maryland.

 You can find the public site at: